NJUPT-MCC/UCT/README.md

-# UCT: Unbiased Feature Learning with Causal Intervention for Visible-Infrared Person Re-identification
+# UCT: Unbiased Feature Learning with Causal Intervention for Visible-Infrared Person Re-identification (TOMM 2024)
 Pytorch code for "Unbiased Feature Learning with Causal Intervention for Visible-Infrared Person Re-identification"

 ## Updates

+ **[24.06.28]** TOMM 2024 published.
+We will upload the code and weight very soon. :)

  **[24.01.04]** We have optimized our model for better performance.

  **[23.08.16]** We publish the checkpoint for testing our model.